-What is Notarization on Blockchain?
+What is a Notarization on Blockchain?

 Blockchain notarization is a process that validates the authenticity of data stored on the blockchain.
 It ensures that no unauthorized changes have been made to the data, giving users assurance that their information has not been compromised or altered in any way.
 The process involves hashing of data and digitally signing it with a private key to create an immutable record on the ledger.
 This provides an additional layer of security for users whose data is stored on the blockchain as well as providing them with proof of ownership and integrity.
 Blockchain notarization can be used in various industries, including finance, healthcare, government, and legal services, to ensure user trust and transparency in digital transactions.
 Additionally, this technology helps reduce transaction costs by eliminating the need for third-party verification, thus eliminating any associated fees.